Gelli Haha: Artistry

-Songs in Switcheroo received comparisons to pop art, Sid and Marty Krofft, Giorgio Moroder, Devo, Caroline Polachek, She revisited her childhood musical memories and took inspiration from her favorite artists of the period including Britney Spears, Gwen Stefani and Avril Lavigne.
+Songs in Switcheroo received comparisons to pop art, Sid and Marty Krofft, Giorgio Moroder, Devo, Caroline Polachek.
+She has also mentioned taking inspirations from her childhood musical memories, including such favorite artists as Britney Spears, Gwen Stefani, and Avril Lavigne.

 Abaya describes Haha as existing "somewhere between Studio 54 and Area 51".
-Haha's aesthetic notably centers around the use of red, and children's television series.
-Further inspirations for Haha's style and music included the philosopher Osho and his belief that seriousness was a "disease", vaudeville, the record label DFA Records and New York City's Club Kids.
+Haha's aesthetic notably revolves around the color red, as well as media for children, such as Pee Wee Herman.
+Supplemental inspirations for Haha's style and music included the philosopher Osho and his belief that seriousness was a "disease", as well as vaudeville, the DFA Records collective, and New York City's Club Kids.